Jon Berti Player Props: Marlins vs. Phillies

 Jon Berti At The Plate

-- In seven of 10 games this season, Berti got a hit, but only one each time.
+- Berti is batting .278 with one homer during his last outings and is riding a four-game hitting streak.

+- Berti has picked up a hit in eight games this season (72.7%), including one multi-hit game.

-- He has not hit a long ball in his 10 games this season.
+- He has hit a long ball in one of 11 games, and in 2.7% of his plate appearances.

-- He has scored in three games this year (30.0%), but has had no multi-run games.
+- He has scored at least one run four times this year (36.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.